 In inset application, the concrete is either deposited right in front of the slipform paver or is fed in front of the machine from the side via a belt conveyor or side feeder.
-In the next step, the concrete is distributed evenly across the full paving width by a spreading auger or spreading plow.
-Built-in electrical or hydraulic vibrators ensure homogeneous compaction of the concrete.
-The inset mold forms the concrete surface to the specified thickness and width while the slipform paver travels forward.
-In addition, a dowel bar inserter can be added which inserts the dowel bars into the concrete as specified parallel to the paver’s direction of travel.
-Central tie bars or side tie bars can be inserted perpendicular to the road surface.
-The oscillating beam scrapes the surface across the roadway.
-The “grinding movement” produces a small concrete roll in front of the beam which enhances the high quality of the concrete surface.
-Afterwards, a super smoother can smooth the concrete surface.
+In the next step, the concrete is distributed evenly across the full paving width by a spreading auger or spreading plough.
+Homogeneous compaction of the concrete is effected by means of integrated electric or hydraulic vibrators.
+The inset mould forms the concrete slab to the specified thickness and width while the slipform paver advances.
+In addition, a dowel bar inserter can be integrated which inserts the dowel bars into the concrete as specified parallel to the paver’s direction of travel.
+Central tie bars or side tie bars can be inserted transverse to the concrete pavement.
+The surface is levelled off transverse to the paver’s direction of travel by the oscillating beam.
+The “grinding movement” produces a small concrete roll in front of the beam which adds to the high quality of the concrete surface.
+In the next step, a super smoother is used to finish the concrete slab.

 The WPS 62(i) placer speader is normally used in combination with a slipform paver and a texture curing machine.
 While trucks and semitrailers successively dump concrete into the conveyor belt unit’s large receiving hopper, the conveyor belt guides the conveyed material to the center of the road.
 The WPS 62(i) placer speader uses a spreading auger to spread the laid concrete and paves it uncompacted with a narrower width and greater thickness than the following slipform paver.
 Finally, the paver paves the pre-poured concrete in the required width and thickness together with the pre-laid reinforcement.
 To complete the process, the texture curing machine produces a defined surface structure and sprays evaporation protection onto the fresh concrete road surface.